Friday, March 12, 2010

 B: Easily the most romantic lyrics of the contest, and once again supremely Portuguese.
 The alliteration and elision somehow make them even more attractive.

-A: Wonderful to listen to as a piece of music.
-Multi-layered and uplifting in a way that seems entirely natural.
+multi-layered and uplifting in a way that seems entirely natural.

 17 Malta

 V: I understand why they played with the vocal arrangement – let’s face it, how else were they going to make it more exciting? – but Chiara surprises me by overegging the pudding from the outset here.
 She’s as strong as ever, but for the first time fails to make that strength attractive.
-She clearly also has a limited routine: stand behind microphone ---> point a bit ---> Eurovision wink ---> take microphone from stand ---> wobble head ---> waddle forward.
+She clearly also has a limited routine: stand behind microphone ---> point a bit ---> Eurovision wink ---> take microphone from stand ---> wobble head ---> toddle forward.
 By the time we get to the final I’ve completely forgotten she forms part of the line-up.

 18 Bosnia and Herzegovina

 B: Lines like “Nemaš sutra, nemaš danas / Lako je, kad ti pjesma srce nađe” are more than enough to tell you that there are layers and layers of meaning to this.
 Not that you’d expect otherwise from a song of its ilk.
-Lovely.

-V: I think I get the stilted performance, and it truly is a performance, but the lead singer is clearly and somewhat shockingly riddled with nerves.
-He manages to camouflage it with some Belinda Carlislesque vocals, but it’s indicative of a routine that isn’t as together as it should be, unfortunately.
-Better in the final though, and the ending still sounds tremendous.
+V: I think I get the stilted performance, and it is a performance in the truest sense of the word, but the lead singer is clearly and somewhat shockingly riddled with nerves.
+He manages to camouflage it with some Belinda Carlislesque vocals, but it’s indicative of a routine that isn’t as together as it should be.

 19 Croatia